ma famille

 So this week Trey and I are working to transform our dining room into a comfortable room for his folks.
 We’ll pack up our china, buffet, and dining room table and store them in the garage to make room for Pop’s hospital bed and a bed for Nana so she can be by his side during the night.
 We’re hoping to get privacy curtains set up soon as well.
 We don’t know how long they’ll be staying with us, but we’re doing our utmost to make sure they both feel at home.

-For more updates on Trey’s dad’s condition, please visit let me know and I’ll send you an invite to view his CaringBridge site.
+For more updates on Trey’s dad’s condition, please visit www.caringbridge.com/piercehendon – you must be logged in to view his page.
 We are so thankful for your thoughts and prayers, especially in this season of transition!

 woof